nasa/harmony-regridding-service/README.md

 ## Releasing a new version of the service:

-Once a new Docker image has been published with a new semantic version tag, that service version can be released to a Harmony environment by updated the main Harmony Bamboo deployment project.
+Once a new Docker image has been published with a new semantic version tag, that service version can be released to a Harmony environment by updating the main Harmony Bamboo deployment project.
 Find the environment you wish to release the service version to and update the associated environment variable to update the semantic version tag at the end of the full Docker image name.